pextech/alx-system_engineering-devops/README.md

-his is my first shell course in alx
+here is my first shell course in alx